MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

     ![Enter VR button example.](images/75px-enter-vr.png)

-1. The first time you try to launch a WebXR experience on a specific domain, the browser will ask for consent to enter an immersive view, select **Allow**.
+1. The first time you try to launch a WebXR experience on a specific domain, the browser asks for consent to enter an immersive view, select **Allow**.
 1. Use [HoloLens 2 gestures](hololens2-basic-usage.md#the-hand-tracking-frame) to manipulate the experience.
 1. If the experience doesn't have an **Exit** button, use the [Start gesture](hololens2-basic-usage.md#start-gesture) to return home.